Virtual hiking event raises over $80K for The Great Smoky Mountains

-GATLINBURG, Tenn.
-(WVLT) -- Friends of the Smokies raised more than $80,000 during a virtual hiking event to raise funds for critical programs of Great Smoky Mountains National Park.
+Friends of the Smokies raised more than $80,000 during a virtual hiking event to raise funds for critical programs of Great Smoky Mountains National Park.

 The Alum Cave At-Home Adventure virtual hiking event began on April 20.
 Supporters had until June 6th to fundraise and complete the 4.6-mile virtual hike to Alum Cave or the 10-mile challenge to the top of Mount Le Conte.